TamaraAlhajj/TamaraAlhajj/README.md

 :computer: This GitHub profile showcases my personal projects.
 You can see some interesting projects pinned below, or take a look through my public repos.

-🌱 For my free time I'm currently enrolled in a udacity Machine Learning nanodegree.
+🌱 For my free time I'm learning data science with BigQuery + SQL.

 ---